enebular/docs/en/Files/FileSettings.md

 When enabled, the file is treated as an executable and executed on deploy.
 The file is executed as the same user as enebular-agent.
+The following options are displayed when this option is toggled on.

 ### Max Execution Time {#Max Execution Time}